 What do students think?

-In order to offer you a fair and personal picture of the three flight schools, we addressed some ex-students with the question whether they could outline their opinion about the completely finished program.
+In order to offer you a fair and personal picture of the three flight schools, we addressed some ex-students with the question of whether they could outline their opinion about the completely finished program.
 Top 5 Indian Flying Institutes

 Indira Gandhi Rashtriya Uran Akademi (IGRUA)